chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 8. Chess is also a game for the solitary.
 There are hermits like me who can spend much time alone and meditate on the possible moves that can be made.
 The fact that I can play Chess against a computer when no human is available allows me to test my mind against the artificial intelligence of Chess engines like Stockfish.
 Chess can help you be social when you want to, but it does not require it if you would rather be left alone.
 I sometimes play entire Chess games in my head because it brings me comfort for something to make sense when life can be so unpredictable.

 If you have made it this far, you can consider yourself above average.
 Although anyone can play Chess, not everyone sees the beauty of it like I do.
-My home is that because I wrote this book, there will be at least one person who has never heard of Chess but comes to learn to play and understand the joy of Chess as much as I have.
+My hope is that because I wrote this book, there will be at least one person who has never heard of Chess but comes to learn to play and understand the joy of Chess as much as I have.

 If my writing causes even one person to find happiness or relaxation by playing Chess, then I have succeeded in my mission.
 If you are that person, please let me know.